AmanGupta1417/AmanGupta_Assignment/README.md

 **Usage:**

 Click the "Submit" button to fetch the text file contents and generate the histogram.

 Once the histogram is generated, the "Export" button will be enabled.
 Click it to download a CSV file of the histogram data.

 **Built With**

-React - JavaScript library for building user interfaces Chart.js - JavaScript charting library
+React - JavaScript library for building user interfaces.

+Chart.js - JavaScript charting library.

 **Author**